junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's the problem with that?"
 Sam looks at him carefully.
 "You okay?
 Want to stay in today?"

 Dean shakes his head, "It's Heaven.
-We're in the Heaven."
+We're in Heaven."

 "Of course, we are.
-Where else do I get a mom cutting crust for me everyday?"
+Where else do I get a mom cutting crust for me every day?"
 Sam chuckles slightly, too happy to notice Dean's forming frown.

 "If it's Heaven," he remembers everything before this now, "if everything was working, then where the hell is Cas?"